Rodemfr/MicronetToNMEA/README.md

 Power up your Micornet network.

 As a first step, you need to attach MicronetToNMEA to your Micronet network, for this, you have to scan existing networks (menu 2).
-It will list you all the detected network in your vincinity (20-30m range max), in decreasing order of reception power.
+It will list all the detected networks in your vincinity (20-30m range max), in decreasing order of reception power.
 Yours is very likely at the top.
 Write down the identifier of your network and attach MicronetToNMEA to it with menu 3.

 You are now ready to convert your Micronet data to NMEA0183 with menu 4.